EdJoPaTo/website-stalker-example/org/rust-lang/doc/rustc-lints-listing-allowed-by-default-html.md

 If you wish the item to be accessible elsewhere within the crate, but not outside it, the`pub(crate)` visibility is recommended to be used instead.
 This more clearly expresses the intent that the item is only visible within its own crate.

-This lint is "allow" by default because it will trigger for a large amount of existing Rust code.
+This lint is “allow” by default because it will trigger for a large amount of existing Rust code.
 Eventually it is desired for this to become warn-by-default.

 [unsafe-attr-outside-unsafe](#unsafe-attr-outside-unsafe)